stevenleung2018/stevenleung2018.github.io/docs/Resume_of_Steven_leung.md

     -   Qualified in a fully-assessed pool for IT-02 (IT Analyst) with Shared Services Canada (SSC)
 -   Security: Reliability
--   1 year and 11 months of experience in data transformation/analysis
-    and machine learning in Python and SQL
+-   2 years of experience in data transformation/analysis and machine learning in Python and SQL
 -   4.5+ years of data science client-facing consultancy experience
 -   10+ years of experience as project management/technical consultancy
 -   Master of Data Science, UBC